NISHANTSHRIVASTAV/NISHANTSHRIVASTAV/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🧠 &nbsp; Solving Real world problems by exploring new technologies and developing software solutions and quick hacks
-- 👯 &nbsp; I’m looking to collaborate on Artificial Intelligence, Data Science and Software Development
+- 👯 &nbsp; I’m looking to collaborate on AI Agents, Gen AI, LLM, Classical ML, Data Science and Software Development
 - 💼 &nbsp; Working as a GenAI & ML Engineer at EY
 - 🎓 &nbsp; Studied Computer Science and Engineering at K. K. Wagh Institute of Engineering Education & Research
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design, Machine Learning, Big Data and DevOps